IIT-LAND/reval_clustering/docs/source/datadimension.rst

     relabeling = _kuhn_munkres_algorithm(y_ts, out.test_cllab)
     print(f'ACC test set = {1 - zero_one_loss(y_ts, relabeling)}')

-Because we increased the space volume data become more sparse, but still preserving their group structure.
+Because we increased the space volume, data become more sparse, but still preserving their group structure.
-For this reason now the algorithm is able to detect all 5 clusters.
+For this reason, now the algorithm is able to detect all 5 clusters.
 (See performance plot and scatterplot).

 .. image:: images/performance20features.png
     :align: center